MBTA bus: Replacements

 The North Cambridge bus facility, which was used by trackless trolleys until March 2022, is to be modified for battery-electric buses.
 A $27.3 million contract was issued in October 2023, with completion expected in November 2025.
+As of December 2025, the garage modifications are complete.
+Bus service from the garage is expected to start in summer 2026.

 Quincy Garage is being replaced with a larger facility near Quincy Adams station.
 The parcel was purchased for $38.2 million in March 2021.
 Early work, including demolition of an existing building at the site, was completed in mid-2022.
 Bids in May 2022 came in higher than expected – $360 million versus $280 million – prompting the MBTA to switch to Construction Management at Risk bidding for the project.
 As of October 2023, the work is expected to cost $299 million, with substantial completion in March 2027.
+As of March 2026, the garage is expected to open in summer 2027.

 A replacement of Arborway Garage on-site is planned.
-As of 2023, it was originally expected to be completed in 2028.
-It will expand the fleet at that garage from 118 CNG buses to 200 battery-electric buses, including articulated buses for routes 28, 32, and 39.
+As of 2023, the plans for the new garage will expand the fleet based there from 118 CNG buses to 200 battery-electric buses, including articulated buses for routes 28, 32, and 39.
 The project was paused in 2025 due to a lack of funding, and would take 5-6 years to design and build once funded.
+State funding for the garage was announced in October 2025 as part of an $850 million transfer from the Commonwealth Transportation Fund to the MBTA.
+As of March 2026, the project is planned to be fully funded in the FY 2027-2031 Capital Investment Plan (CIP).
+The new garage will support a fully battery-electric fleet, though it is planned to initially operate with a mix of battery-electric buses and hybrids.

 In July 2022, the MBTA indicated plans to purchase an adjacent parcel to expand Southampton Garage.
 In August 2025, the MBTA purchased a site in Medford to replace Fellsway and Lynn garages.